Musafarz360/Intake-agent/README.md

 4. **Connection Issues**
    - Error: "Failed to connect to Deepgram"
    - Solution: Check internet connection and API keys

+5. **LiveKit CLI not found**
+   - Error: Web UI call dispatch fails with command error
+   - Solution: Install `lk` CLI and ensure it is in your PATH

 ### **Performance Optimization**
 - **GPU Acceleration**: Set `force_cpu=False` for faster VAD